-If your pet needs to be referred you must discuss this first with your veterinary surgeon who will either contact us on your behalf or advise that you arrange an appointment directly with us yourself.
+If your pet needs to be referred you must discuss this first with your veterinary surgeon who will contact us on your behalf.
 If your pet needs to be seen urgently, your vet will need to telephone us in order to arrange the appointment for you.

 Your vet may wish to discuss your pet's case with us by telephone prior to making a decision regarding referral.
-In some cases he or she may send us X-rays or scan results beforehand – we provide a rapid reporting service for vets who send us radiographs.
+In some cases he or she may send us X-rays or pathology results beforehand.

 Your vet should be able to supply you with a client information sheet that has a map on the back.
 Alternatively you may wish to view and download a map from our Location page.